Kyoto Station

 JR Kosei Line for Hieizan Sakamoto, Ogoto Onsen & Omi Maiko

 The JR Kosei Line runs between Kyoto Station and Omi Shiotsu Station in Shiga Prefecture.
 It connects destinations in western Shiga with Kyoto.
 The Kosei Line runs along the west side of Lake Biwa and the name “Kosei” actually means “west of the lake”.
-Trains depart from platforms 2 and 3 in Kyoto Station.
+At Kyoto Station, Kosei Line trains for Otsukyo, Katata, Omi-Imazu and Omi-Shiotsu use platforms 0, 2 and 3 depending on the service and time of day, so check the departure boards before boarding.

 A Kosei Line train